A Synthetic Approach to Markov Kernels

 Informativeness preorder

-Fritz defines when one morphism is "more informative" than another: f ≤ g if g factors through f.
-If you can recover g's output from f's output via post-processing, then f is at least as informative.
+One morphism is "more informative" than another when it factors through: f ≤ g if you can recover g's output from f's output by post-processing.
 This is the categorical version of sufficient statistics.

 Notation reference